 Ask your surgeon when you're able to swim again after surgery

-Ask your oncologist if you're likely to have a long-term catheter for administration of chemo - this will give you the answer of whether you can swim or not.
+Ask your oncologist if you're likely to have a long-term catheter for administration of chemo - this will give you an idea of the answer of whether you can swim or not.

-Expect to give up swimming during treatment, this will help you accept it if you're told firmly.
+Expect to give up swimming during treatment as many have to, this will help you accept it if you're told firmly.

 If you can go swimming, never go alone, stay within your depth, wear easy clothes to put back on, don't expect too much that way you'll be delighted if you manage more.

-Try and walk every day, even if it's just around the house a few times or to the corner of the street.
+Try and exercise every day, even if it's just around the house a few times or to the corner of the street.

 Drink plenty water and eat little often.
 No big meals.

-Follow your prescription and don't think you'll outwit the side effects of chemotherapy.
-Take everything you can!
+Follow your prescription, ask your oncologist what everything is and why you need it.
+If receiving chemo don't think you'll outwit the more serious side effects of chemotherapy.
 It's short-term.

 If you can't swim, go to the water's edge, any water.
 Spend time there.
-At least 2 hours a week should be your minimum prescription.
 Once every day if that's possible but don't make it a goal which might cause pressure.
 Being around water can be just as healing.